shulist/Batch/README.md

-# Batch
+# Scripts for Windows and BASH
-This repository is used for holding various batch files
+This repository is used for holding various batch and script files.